A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems

-During the numerical experiments we consider two different approaches for the application of DMD to the reduced snapshots.
-In the first case, we build a unique linear operator to fit the dynamics of the entire (parametrized) system.
-Alternatively, $\ntrain$ linear operators are constructed to approximate the dynamics of the $\ntrain$ parametric configurations.
-In the next subsections, we formally define these two approaches, referred from now on as \emph{monolithic} and \emph{partitioned}, presenting also the regression technique and some numerical stabilization we impose on DMD operator for more robust forecasting.
+During the numerical experiments, we consider two different approaches for the application of DMD to the reduced snapshots.
+In the first case, we build a unique linear operator to fit the dynamics of the entire (parameterized) system.
+Alternatively, $\ntrain$ linear operators are constructed to approximate the dynamics of the $\ntrain$ parametric configurations. \RA{ Figure~\ref{fig:offline} visually schematized these two alternatives, highlighting similarities and differences between them. } In the next subsections, we formally define these two approaches, referred from now on as \emph{monolithic} and \emph{partitioned}, presenting also the regression technique and some numerical stabilization we impose on DMD operator for more robust forecasting.

+To conclude this preliminary section, we highlight that both the versions we are going to explain have been implemented in the PyDMD package~\cite{pydmd}, an open-source Python package collecting several implementations of DMD and its variants.

-\subsubsection{Monolithic approach}
+\subsection{Monolithic approach}

 We consider $\ntrain$ matrices $\matr{X}^{\mu_i}$ (one for each parameter in the training set $\mathcal{S} = \{\mu_1, \dots, \mu_\ntrain\}$) and the matrix $\matr{\mathcal{X}}_1$ defined as follows: